 “What thou seest, write in a book, and send it unto the seven churches which are in Asia; unto

 Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyratira, and unto

-which thou sawest are the seven churches”
+Sardis, and unto Philadelphia, and unto Laodicea…the seven candlesticks which thou sawest are the seven churches” (Rev. 1:11,20).

 The book of Revelation is clearly addressed to “the seven

 churches which are in Asia.”
 Considering

 the purpose of the book of

 this!
 An important key is found in the

 Numerology has always been a subject of special interest to students of